goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 : A numerical range for attributes

 ####Inter-relational constraint
-: A constraint that relies on the values of other data within the same tabl
+: A constraint that relies on the values of other data within the same table

 > e.g. if you're trying to sort students by name in a table,
 	> ```